Published: August 4, 2016

 Here are 3 tangible reasons why I think this form of water filtration is AWESOME.

-i) The clever thing is that it does NOT JUST filter water.
+The clever thing is that it does not just filter water.
 Simple water filters can sometimes remove helpful nutrients and minerals thereby making the water taste flat.
 Activated charcoal filters, on the other hand, also add magnesium, iron and calcium back into the water so that water tastes nice and is healthy.

 You only need to replace the carbon filter once every 6 months (if used daily).